klamike/lpviz/README.md

 ## To-do:

-- Objective visualization (ideally 3D)
-- Barrier contours
 - Add option to plot iterates of solver instead of central path
 - Reset button so you don't have to refresh to clear
+- URL-based problem/weight sharing
+- Save problem/weights to localStorage
 - Example/random problems
+- 3D objective visualization
+- Barrier contours
+- Add simplex mode
 - Allow inequality inputs (currently forced to draw)
+- Circle tool?
 - Make julia package to include in sysimage, to reduce TTFP